 The Finance Act 2024, effective July 1, 2024, introduced a 3% withholding tax on payments by digital asset exchange platforms, formally acknowledging the existence of crypto transactions within the tax system.
 The Tanzania Financial Intelligence Unit (FIU) monitors transactions under the Anti-Money Laundering Act 2006.

-The BOT is conducting research on a potential Central Bank Digital Currency (CBDC), announced by the Deputy Minister of Finance in June 2024.
+The BOT completed a comprehensive CBDC study in August 2025 and is now awaiting a government directive on potential implementation, according to BOT Governor Emmanuel Tutuba.
 Tanzania is moving toward regulation rather than prohibition.
 The Yellow Card court precedent and the Finance Act's tax provisions suggest formal legalization is a matter of when, not if.

 Tax Treatment of Card Rewards in Tanzania